divorced couple

 I Have Two Homes

-A tender book about divorce based on the perspective of a little girl, Nina.
+A tender book based on the perspective of a little girl, Nina.
 She explains in a very matter-of-fact way that her house became too small for both of her parents to live there.
 So one day her mother rides off on a bicycle with all of her belongings and moves into a new home.
 Both houses are portrayed as vibrant, happy places for Nina to share with each of her parents.
 A highly relatable, accessible story for youngsters adapting to two homes.

 A Tale of Two Seders